Langton Green has a new PCSO. His name is Simon Fuller and he may be contacted by his email here

 Please see the attached note -

-Earlier this year (& further down this page) we reported on a local family's fundraising efforts for their son to have a potentially life changing operation called selective dorsal rhizotomy.
-There was a fantastic response to the Hassett family's fundraising efforts and Theo, who has cerebral palsy, had his SDR operation in May.
+Earlier this year we reported on a local family's fundraising efforts for their son to have a potentially life changing operation called selective dorsal rhizotomy.
+There was a fantastic response to the Hassett family's fundraising efforts and Theo, who also has cerebral palsy, had his SDR operation in May.
 Theo, who started at LGPS in September, is recovering well from the procedure and is now working hard at his daily physio with a view to improving his mobility and achieving independent walking over the next couple of years.
 You can follow Theo's progress here - www.facebook.com/readysteadytheo

 New Pavilion Opening